Elizabeth Stride: Connection to Jack the Ripper

-Stride's murder occurred in the midst of the spree of murders attributed to a serial offender known prior to her death as both the Whitechapel Murderer and Leather Apron, and due to a letter forwarded to Scotland Yard the day immediately prior to her death as Jack the Ripper.
-However, unlike at least three other murder victims then-ascribed to this perpetrator (each of whom had received extensive abdominal injuries in addition to one or more slash wounds across her neck), Stride had received no mutilation injuries, with her sole injury being a deep cut measuring two-and-a-half-inches beneath her jaw, which had severed her left carotid artery and trachea and had terminated beneath her right jaw.
+Stride's murder occurred in the midst of the spree of murders attributed to a serial offender known prior to her death as both the Whitechapel Murderer and Leather Apron, and, due to a letter forwarded to Scotland Yard the day immediately prior to her death, as Jack the Ripper.
+Unlike at least three other victims whose deaths were attributed to this perpetrator, each of whom had received extensive abdominal injuries in addition to one or more slash wounds across the neck, Stride had received no mutilation injuries.
+Her sole injury was a deep cut measuring two and a half inches beneath her jaw, which had severed her left carotid artery and trachea and terminated beneath her right jaw.

-As two other murders (those of Mary Ann Nichols and Annie Chapman) had occurred in the districts of Whitechapel and Spitalfields—both of which had been initially caused by knife wounds to the throat—within the previous month, Stride's murder was added to the Whitechapel murders investigation, and was widely believed to have been perpetrated by the same killer.
-However, some commentators on the case conclude that Stride's murder was unconnected to the other canonical murders This opinion is upon the basis that the body had not been subjected to any mutilation and that this murder was the only murder ascribed to Jack the Ripper to occur south of Whitechapel Road.
-Furthermore, it is believed that the blade used to cause the wound to Stride's neck may have been shorter and of a different design than that used to murder and subsequently mutilate the other four canonical murder victims.
-Most experts, however, consider the similarities in this case distinctive enough to connect Stride's murder with the two earlier Ripper murders, in addition to the murder of Catherine Eddowes later that same night.
+As two other murders, those of Mary Ann Nichols and Annie Chapman, had occurred in Whitechapel and Spitalfields – each initially caused by knife wounds to the throat – within the previous month, Stride's murder was added to the Whitechapel murders investigation and was widely believed to have been perpetrated by the same killer.
+However, some commentators conclude that Stride's murder was unconnected to the other canonical murders, on the basis that her body had not been subjected to mutilation and that this was the only murder ascribed to Jack the Ripper to occur south of Whitechapel Road.
+It is also believed that the blade used to inflict the wound to Stride's neck may have been shorter and of a different design from that used to murder and mutilate the other four canonical victims.
+Most experts, however, consider the similarities distinctive enough to connect Stride's murder with the two earlier Ripper murders, in addition to the murder of Catherine Eddowes later that same night.

-The murder of Stride is regarded as one of the canonical Ripper killings due to numerous factors, including the general physical and lifestyle characteristics of the victim, the day of the week she had been murdered, the time of death, the murder location, and the method of her murder.
+Stride's murder is regarded as one of the canonical Ripper killings due to numerous factors, including the general physical and lifestyle characteristics of the victim, the day of the week she was murdered, the time of death, the location, and the method of her murder.
 It is suspected that when Stride's murderer heard Diemschutz's horse and two-wheeled cart approaching or entering Dutfield's Yard, he ceased his attack.
 The killer may have still been inside Dutfield's Yard upon Diemschutz's approach, as the gate on Berner Street was the only point of entry.
 He may have escaped when Diemschutz entered the International Working Men's Educational Club.
-Less than one hour later, Catherine Eddowes was murdered in Mitre Square, and both Stride and Eddowes had lived in Flower and Dean Street.
+Less than one hour later, Eddowes was murdered in Mitre Square, and both she and Stride had lived in Flower and Dean Street.

-The deaths of Eddowes and Stride sent London into a renewed state of general panic, as this was the first occasion in which two murders ascribed to the Ripper had occurred in one night.
+The deaths of Eddowes and Stride sent London into a renewed state of general panic, as this was the first occasion on which two murders ascribed to the Ripper had occurred in one night.